 - " Central DuPage Hospital distinguished as one of the "100 Top Hospitals," as ranked by Truven Health Analytics and by its Nurse Magnet designation; - " Delnor Hospital distinguished by its Nurse Magnet designation and exceptional reputation for providing excellent and compassionate services; - " Northwestern Lake Forest Hospital distinguished for its U.S. News ranking as No. 21 in Illinois, No. 19 in the Chicago metro and distinguished by its Nurse Magnet designation; and - " Northwestern Medical Group, the practice plan for faculty of Northwestern University Feinberg School of Medicine; Northwestern Memorial Physicians Group; and Cadence Physician Group.
-M UH OH, UNSATURATED FATS MAY NOT BE AS 'GOOD' AS WE THOUGHT TIME MAGAZINE - MARCH 17, 2014 Dr. Linda Van Horn, professor of preventive medicine at Northwestern University and a member of the nutrition committee of the American Heart Association, admits that the findings, particularly about saturated fat, raise some potentially valid questions that the committee will address at its next meeting.
-1 DO YOU TAKE STATINS?
-IF NOT, YOU MAY HAVE TO THE WALL STREET JOURNAL - MARCH 27, 2014 "There are very few medications that have been studied as carefully as this class of drugs," said Dr. Neil Stone, Bonow Professor of Medicine-Cardiology at Northwestern University Feinberg School of Medicine, who chaired the writing committee for the new guidelines on statins .
-M CENTRAL DUPAGE HOSPITAL Engineers Apply Unique Skills to Fix Delivery Problems WRITTEN BY: Jody Oesterreicher PHOTOGRAPHY BY: Emily Ayshford, Bruce Powell
+M 10 UH OH, UNSATURATED FATS MAY NOT BE AS 'GOOD' AS WE THOUGHT TIME MAGAZINE - MARCH 17, 2014 Dr. Linda Van Horn, professor of preventive medicine at Northwestern University and a member of the nutrition committee of the American Heart Association, admits that the findings, particularly about saturated fat, raise some potentially valid questions that the committee will address at its next meeting.

+111 DO YOU TAKE STATINS?
+IF NOT, YOU MAY HAVE TO THE WALL STREET JOURNAL - MARCH 27, 2014

+"There are very few medications that have been studied as carefully as this class of drugs," said Dr. Neil Stone, Bonow Professor of Medicine-Cardiology at Northwestern University Feinberg School of Medicine, who chaired the writing committee for the new guidelines on statins .
+M

+WRITTEN BY: Jody Oesterreicher PHOTOGRAPHY BY: Emily Ayshford, Bruce Powell